anshmDev/FPS-Movement-Unity/README.md

 If you find any bugs or have any suggestions, feel free to post it in the "Issues" and "Pull requests"(Only for changes to code) tab.

+ UPDATE: Dead project.
+Sorry, this script is highly inefficient and does not work when adding weapons and other stuff attached to the player.
+Sorry for the inconvenience.